On SATURDAY elections, the polls are open from 7 a.m. to 8 p.m.

 To make a complaint under the Americans with Disabilities Act of 1990, contact: Voting Rights Division, Department of Justice toll-free 800.514.0301 (option 7)

-To file a notarized written complaint under the Help America Vote Act, contact: Election's Division toll-free at 800.883.2805.
+To file a notarized written complaint under the Help America Vote Act, contact: Elections Division toll-free at 800.883.2805.

-To report fraud in an election, contact the Elections Compliance Unit ("ECU") toll-free at 800.722.5305, the Election's Division toll-free at 800.883.2805 or contact the nearest office of the FBI or your local U.S. Attorney's office.
+To report fraud in an election, contact the Election Integrity Division toll-free at 800.722.5305, the Elections Division toll-free at 800.883.2805 or contact the nearest office of the FBI or your local U.S. Attorney's office.

-To file a written notarized complaint with the elections division of the Louisiana Department of State, contact:
+To file a written notarized complaint with the Elections Division of the Louisiana Department of State, contact:

 Commissioner of Elections